How Do Realtors Get Paid?

 Do sellers pay all realtor fees?

-The seller typically covers the realtor fees for both parties, including the buyer's agent fee.
-These expenses are deducted from the home sale proceeds, sparing the buyer from any additional out-of-pocket costs for their agent's services.
+Sellers typically cover both the listing fee and the buyer's agent fee.
+These costs are deducted from the sale proceeds, so buyers usually don’t pay out of pocket for their agent’s services.

-This industry norm is upheld by the National Association of Realtors (NAR), which mandates that brokers affiliated with Realtor-operated MLS platforms offer compensation to buyer's agents.[3]
-Given that over 86% of home sales occur through the MLS, it's customary for sellers to cover the buyer's agent's commission.[4]
+For years, this practice was reinforced by the National Association of Realtors (NAR), which required brokers affiliated with Realtor-operated MLS platforms to offer compensation to buyer’s agents.[1]

 Who sets realtor commission rates?

-Typically, sellers negotiate the commission with their agent before listing their home for sale.
-This negotiation may result in an agreed-upon rate of 2.5-3%.
+Typically, both buyers and sellers negotiate the commission with their agents — sellers do so before listing their home for sale, while buyers negotiate when signing a buyer's agency agreement.
+This negotiation may result in an agreed-upon rate of 2.5–3% for each agent.

-The commission rate is documented in the listing agreement.
-This agreement specifies fees and outlines terms authorizing the agent to market the home, including the initial listing price and what items will be conveyed with the property.
+The commission rate is documented in the listing agreement or buyer's agency agreement.
+The listing agreement specifies fees and outlines terms authorizing the agent to market the home, including the initial listing price and what items will be conveyed with the property.

 Does an exclusivity agreement affect commissions?